 - Instant pot pressure cooking is a more nutritious way to cook and conserves energy over other methods.

 Update: This was my first pasta meal in the Instant pot and I’m VERY happy with it.
-I have made several other pasta dishes in my instant pot.
+I have made several other easy pressure cooker pasta dishes.
 Mediterranean Pasta Chicken Dinner, and Beef Noodle Skillet Dinner both work well in the instant pot and I’m working on more pasta recipes for you.
 Here is our entire selection of Instant Pot recipes for you.

-TIP: The pasta always comes out perfect for me.
-Cautionary NOTE: Don’t use very thin egg noodles or other thin noodles for this recipe.
+Cautionary NOTE: Don’t use very thin egg noodles or other thin noodles like spaghetti noodles for this recipe.
 I have had good luck with penne noodles and spiral noodles and the bow ties.

 I used my frozen homemade roasted peppers and frozen whole tomatoes from our organic garden.
 Use jarred roasted peppers and canned whole or diced tomatoes if that’s what you have.
 I adjusted the recipe for you.

-This recipe is full of Italian flavor with the roasted peppers, Tomatoes, garlic and Mozzarella.
+This recipe is full of Italian flavor with the balsamic vinegar, roasted peppers, tomatoes, garlic and Mozzarella.
 It reminds me of the flavor of a lasagna on a local Italian restaurant menu.
 One of our favorites!